MD2Korg/software.md2k.org/content/howto/mPerf/lab-study-managers.md

 +++
-title = "mPerf Lab Study: Admin" description = "Details for mPerf Admins and Field Managers about saving participants' data from a lab study" keywords = []
+title = "Study: Admin"
+description = "Details about saving participants' data from a study" keywords = []
 +++

 # Overview

-When a participant is finished with the lab study, please complete the following steps to sync the data to the cloud, shut down all applications, back up the data on a computer, and prepare the phone for the next participant.
+When a participant is finished with the study, please complete the following steps to sync the data to the cloud, shut down all applications, back up the data on a computer, and prepare the phone for the next participant.

 **IMPORTANT NOTE:** The data files that are recorded by the phone are one hour in length before they are completed and a new file is started.
 This takes place at the top of every hour.
 (E.g., midnight, 1:00, 2:00—22:00, 23:00, etc.).
-This means the lab team will have to **wait until the top of the hour AFTER completing a participant** (e.g., regardless if they are done at 14:01, 14:30, or 14:59, they must wait until 15:00 to sync data to the cloud).
+This means you should **wait until the top of the hour AFTER completing a participant** (e.g., regardless if they are done at 14:01, 14:30, or 14:59, they must wait until 15:00 to sync data to the cloud).

 # Contents